jmikkola/Dictionary-lowering/README.md

 - [In progress] Add a type inference pass (so the input doesn't have to be fully annotated with types)
     - Retain predicates for let bindings of functions
     - Precompute the schemes for struct construction and destruction
-    - Check that the necessary superclass implementations exist
     - Write the other tests in inference_test.py
 - Add enum/tagged untion types (e.g. Some(x) | None)